lach0192/minesweeper/README.md

 /old contains an older broken version of the project (for reference only)

-(Does not display simple React App yet.
-Once fixed will integrate frontend in django, removing game-logic and implementing in backend to prevent users from cheating the game.)
+Backend does not display simple React App yet.
+Once fixed will integrate frontend in django, removing game-logic and implementing in backend to prevent users from cheating the game.